 Out of all issues to care about, and all the battles worth fighting with my daughter, this barely makes the list.
 And yet I persist.
 I’ve even put the annoying grooming ritual on her chore list, the weekly completion of which is the key to receiving her allowance.

 Friends of mine who have older kids tell me these fun little adolescent issues work themselves out on their own.
-Boys and girls both start to engage in basic teen hygiene as soon as they start checking out their peers at school and feel that little itch of self-consciousness.
+Boys and girls both start to engage in basic teen hygiene and grooming as soon as they start checking out their peers at school and feel that little itch of self-consciousness.
 Next thing you know there’s shaving, fragrancing, eyebrow shaping, makeup, the works.
 Once they commit to personal appearance, they go all in.
 (I remember that.
 When I was 16, I got paranoid about how I smelled, and started worrying that basic deodorant wasn’t doing the trick.
 Like most guys my age, I started drenching myself in Drakkar Noir every day before going to school.
 Sorry, every kid who ever sat next to me in class that year.)

 So I may just give up soon and let it go.
 Until then, I remain the Teen Hygiene and Grooming Enforcer.